Conservation and Improvement of Adequate Working Environment

 ten days/year for two children or more)

-Breast-feeding hours System under which employees
+Childcare time System under which employee

 Exemption/limitation of